 Jumpstart is a national organization to help prepare young children for success in kindergarten.
-They strive to ensure that every child in America has a level playing field when they begin their K-12 education.
-Four college students founded Jumpstart in 1993 to help kids from under-resourced communities, and they envisioned a program that would give those children the start they needed to succeed in kindergarten.
+It strives to ensure that every child in America has a level playing field when they begin their K-12 education.
+Four college students founded Jumpstart in 1993 to help kids from under-resourced communities.
+The organization envisioned a program that would give those children the start they needed to succeed in kindergarten.

-Jumpstart currently serves 13 states including the District of Columbia, reaching thousands of kids in more than 600 classrooms.
+Jumpstart currently serves 14 states and the District of Columbia, reaching thousands of kids in hundreds of classrooms.
 The program uses college students and community volunteers to work with kids in low-income areas.
-They provide a consistent and positive environment to help them develop the necessary skills.
+The organization provides a consistent and positive environment to help them develop the necessary skills.
 Jumpstart promotes critical skills in language, literacy, and social-emotional development.
-Sessions have the same routine each time: welcome, reading, circle time, center time, “Let’s Find Out About It,” sharing, and goodbye.

 The organization is funded through donations and grants.
 Revenue comes from individuals, foundations, corporations, government programs, and in-kind contributions.
-Astoundingly, more than 80 percent of their operating budget goes to the program.
-Jumpstart spends about 10 percent of their budget on administrative costs, and 7 percent goes to fundraising.
+Astoundingly, more than 80% of Jumpstart's operating budget goes to the program.
+It spends about 10% of its budget on administrative costs, and 7% goes to fundraising.

-TNTP works to end educational inequality.
-Their primary goal is to create engaging classrooms, focused schools, and strategic school systems.
-They were founded in 1997 as The New Teacher Project with the goal of bringing great teachers to more students.
-As they identified barriers, they started publishing policy reports and partnering with more districts.
-They began to look at systemic issues like culture, leadership, retention, and compensation.
-TNTP now partners with more than 200 public school systems across the country and trained 37,000 teachers.
+The New Teacher Project (TNTP) works to end educational inequality.
+Its primary goal is to create engaging classrooms, focused schools, and strategic school systems.
+Founded in 1997 as The New Teacher Project, the organization aims to bring great teachers to more students.
+As they identified barriers, the organization started publishing policy reports and partnering with more districts.
+It began to look at systemic issues like culture, leadership, retention, and compensation.
+TNTP now partners with public school systems across the country and has trained 37,000 teachers.

 TNTP focuses on three areas: rigorous academics, talented people, and supportive environments.
-They collect data by observing classrooms and surveying teachers.
+It collects data by observing classrooms and surveying teachers.
 TNTP uses that data to give advice, design solutions, and help districts execute ideas.
 They have worked with staff, individual schools, charter networks, and public school districts.
 They want to help students achieve more with a curriculum that stretches them and teachers that push them.

-“As we visited classrooms around the country, we found teachers working hard to help their students, but we also saw pretty low-quality assignments kids were getting, and instruction that doesn’t give them a chance to do deep thinking and the type of work they’re going to need to do in order to succeed,” CEO Dan Weisberg recently told Fast Company.
+CEO Dan Weisberg articulated TNTP's philosophy in an interview with Fast Company: “As we visited classrooms around the country, we found teachers working hard to help their students, but we also saw pretty low-quality assignments kids were getting and instruction that doesn’t give them a chance to do deep thinking and the type of work they’re going to need to do to succeed.”

-TNTP receives more than half its revenue from client fees that schools pay to hire their services.
-The rest is made up by federal grants and private philanthropy, like contributions from the Gates Foundation.
-They also offer teaching fellows programs, training programs for principals, and a summer residency program awarded to teachers in high-need areas.
-They have a small headquarters in New York and employ staff nationwide.
+TNTP receives more than half its revenue from client fees that schools pay to hire its services.
+The rest is made up of federal grants and private philanthropy.
+The organization also offers teaching fellows programs, training programs for principals, and a summer residency program awarded to teachers in high-need areas.

-The Education Trust is a group that is working to close opportunity gaps for students of color and students from low-income families.
+The Education Trust works to close opportunity gaps for students of color and students from low-income families.

 The Education Trust is funded by foundations, contract work, and individual donations.